jstoppa/jstoppa.com/content/posts/how-to-run-openclaw-securely-in-docker-with-persistent-storage/post.md

 > 🚨 **IMPORTANT**
 > I have included all the configuration files I could locate so far (.env, openclaw.json, auth-profiles.json, etc) in the .gitignore file.
-> Please review them carefully and make sure the repository remains private at all times.  s
+> Please review them carefully and make sure the repository remains private at all times.
-> **Do not make this repository public.**
+> **Do not make this repository public!!!**

 ```